yashsrivastava16/PasswordProtector/README.md

 where Arg1 == the password you want to match(raw password)
       Arg2 == the password comes from the database ( something like user.password)

+// For validating the strenght of your password

+const password = "xyz@example" // This password is given by the user

+password.Check(password)

+This Check funtion will validate your password on the behalf of Alleast 8 characters in length
+Alleast 1 letters in Upper Case
+Alleast 1 Special Character (!@#$&*)
+Alleast 1 numerals (0-9)
+Alleast 1 letters in Lower Case

+After validating this Check function will return true/false.

 ```